eldablo23307/Score-Calculator/README.md

-# Twitter-bot
+# Score Calculator
-This is a simple twitter bot that can send message that you write on him.
-For the full explanation visit https://webchatsoftware99.altervista.org/twitter-bot.html
+This is a simple Score Calculator that can calculate your school score For the full explanation visit https://webchatsoftware99.altervista.org/Calcolatore-Voti.html